Kāpiti Coast District: Name and etymology

 Although "Kapiti Coast District" is the official name of the district, the council uses the spelling "Kāpiti" for its name.
 Despite sharing the same spelling, the name is unrelated to the Māori word for "cabbage" (kāpiti).

 In April 2010 the council starting using macrons in the spelling of Kāpiti, Ōtaki and Paekākāriki in council papers, publications, maps and signage.
 Despite this, the council did not make an application to the New Zealand Geographic Board to add a macron to the name of the district as the macron is used to aid pronunciation rather than spelling.

 In a back and forth manner, vandals have repeatedly added and removed macrons from signage in the district.

 Administration

 District Council

 The Kāpiti Coast District Council civic building was opened in 2013.

 The parts of the district south of the Waikanae River were originally part of the now defunct Hutt County.
 The Kapiti Borough Council was carved from it in 1973.

 In New Zealand's local government reforms of 1989, the borough council was replaced by the Kapiti Coast District Council, and the area under its jurisdiction expanded northwards to include Waikanae and Ōtaki, which had been part of the Horowhenua County.
-The council, now styled Kāpiti Coast District Council, is a territorial authority elected by residents every three years.
-It consists of a mayor and 10 councillors.
+The council is a territorial authority with a governing body that is elected by residents every three years.
+The governing body consists of a mayor and 10 councillors.
 Two councillors are elected for the Paraparaumu ward, one each for the Ōtaki, Paekākāriki-Raumati and Waikanae wards, and five are elected at-large.
 Kapiti Island is part of the Paraparaumu ward.